All Episodes

 MSNBC.

-Uh tellers at First Citizen Bank, College Street, Lacey, Washington, call the cops.
+Tellers at First Citizen Bank, College Street, Lacey, Washington, call the cops.

 There isn't any recovery.

-And a lot of people take shortcuts and stealing identities.
+And a lot of people take shortcuts and stealing identities to some people is easier than working hard.

-They've perfected schemes to do it.
+They perfected schemes to do it.

-If you lose your identity, it can cost you a lot of money, and more importantly, grief.
+If you lose your identity, it can cost you a lot of money and more importantly, grief.

 And there's a simple way to keep it from happening to you.

-Life lock, the best identity alert system there is.
+Life Lock, the best identity alert system there is.

 And it doesn't cost hardly anything.